 Inland VTS providers are authorised to operate an Inland VTS within a delineated VTS area; and

-a compliance and enforcement framework with respect to violations of Inland VTS regulatory requirements is established
+a compliance and enforcement framework with respect to violations of Inland VTS regulatory requirements is established.

-Local, regional or national regulations may be required to reflect the navigable environment and custom and practice relating to such issues as pilotage, prohibited zones and traffic control which will usually take precedence.
+Local, regional or national regulations may be required to reflect the navigable environment as well as custom and practice relating to such issues as pilotage, prohibited zones and traffic control which will usually take precedence.

 It should be noted that the International Regulations for Preventing Collisions at Sea only apply to vessels on the high seas and all waters connected to the high seas and navigable by seagoing ships.
 Special regional and/or national rules may apply in inland waters.